Newport Gulls: History

-This attention is more than welcome for Gulls players, who, as amateur college athletes, hope to be drafted by Major League Baseball teams.
+The attention is not frowned upon for Gulls players, who, as amateur college athletes, hope to be drafted by Major League Baseball teams.
 The recent surge in recognition and popularity of the Newport Gulls organization throughout the professional baseball world has provided for an increase in the number of Gulls players to be drafted every year.
 The professionalism and expanse of the Gulls media operations has made it a model summer collegiate teams around the country attempt to emulate, and the Gulls internship program is considered a premier stepping stone for college students seeking a career in sports management.

 The Gulls are the most successful franchise in NECBL history, having won the Fay Vincent Sr. Cup in 2001, 2002, 2005, 2009, 2012, 2014, 2023, and most recently in 2024.
 The 2012 Gulls were Perfect Games unofficial national champion, and NECBL's first team to be so honored.

 Attendance

 The following is a list of Gulls attendance figures at Cardines Field dating back to the 2001 season, when the team began using the facility.